qd-cae/qd-cae-python/README.md

  - the library can now be compiled with gcc-4.8 again, which is usually system default in linux

+Binout:
+ - fixed reading of results (such as nodout_ssd) without a timestamp marker.

 _Changelog 06.12.2018_
 Version 0.8.4